bhushan00/linuxcnc-plasmac/configs/sim/gmoccapy/plasmac/README.md

 - make a note of the HAL pin connections for machine.
 - make a git clone of this repo.
 - run configurator.py in the configs/sim/gmoccapy/plasmac directory of the git clone.
+- select New.
 You should end up with a working configuration.

+***
+#### UPGRADING A WORKING CONFIGURATION
+The easiest way to upgrade an existing configuration is:
+- cd to your git clone
+- git pull
+- make
+- run configurator.py in the configs/sim/gmoccapy/plasmac directory of the git clone.
+- select Upgrade
+You should end up with a working upgraded configuration.